MyTaeyeon/Python-mini-project/README.md

 # Python-mini-project
-60 Python Projects with Source Code by Aman Kharwal
+Base on 60 Python Projects with Source Code by Aman Kharwal
 ## Contents
 ### Python Projects For Beginners: